-Finally, in Section \ref{sec-converse}, we show that (iv) $\implies$ (iii).
-More precisely, if there is a bounded linear extension from $\bmolo$ to $\BMO(\Rn)$, we show that $\Omega$ is strongly locally quasi-hyperbolically uniform.
-A key tool is the use of truncation to create functions in $\bmolo$ based on the quasi-hyperbolic distance $\ko$, which is in $\BMO(\Omega)$.
+Before proving the theorem, we identify $\ed$-domains with \textit{locally uniform} domains, used in the sense of Herron and Koskela \cite{herron} - see Section~\ref{sec-locallyuniform}.
+The key ingredient consists of enhanced localized versions of two theorems of Gehring and Osgood \cite{gehring_osgood}, relating the existence of a certain curve, or {\em cigar}, between two points $x,y \in \Omega$, and the comparability of the {\em distance-ratio metric} $\jo(x,y)$ and the {\em quasihyperbolic metric} $\ko(x,y)$, introduced by Gehring and Palka \cite{Gehring_Palka}.
+We define these terms and prove the Gehring-Osgood-type theorems in Section~\ref{sec-uniformdomain}.

-Note that the equivalence of conditions (i),(ii) and (iii), while known in the case of uniform domains, is not found in the literature in the local case.
-Other variants of these conditions can be found in \cite{martel}, where the notion of ``semi-uniform" is introduced, and in \cite{mitreas}, where the $\ed$ condition is further localized (note that the condition that is called ``locally uniform" there is stated in terms of what are known as ``distance cigars", not ``length cigars" as in \eqref{defin_ed_GO}, and is therefore immediately equivalent to $\ed$ - see \cite{vaisala}, Section 2.4).
-It would be interesting to have a proof of the equivalence of (i), (ii) and (iii) without going through the bmo extension.
-Furthermore, each of these three conditions is known to imply the weak local quasi-hyperbolically uniform condition, but it is unknown whether this condition is indeed weaker.
+Other variants of these conditions can be found in \cite{martel}, where the notion of {\em semi-uniform} is introduced, and in \cite{mitreas}, where the $\ed$ condition is further localized.
+In \cite{LukeRogers}, the term \textit{locally uniform} is added to what is just Jones' definition of $\ed$-domains.
+On the other hand, the condition that is called {\em locally uniform} in \cite{mitreas} is stated in terms of what are known as {\em distance cigars} (as opposed to the {\em length cigars} in Definition~\ref{defin_ed_GO}).
+This condition, which we called {\em locally distance uniform}, is immediately equivalent to $\ed$ - see \cite{vaisala}, Section 2.4.
+The main difficulty is replacing length cigars by distance cigars in the hypothesis of Theorem 1 of \cite{gehring_osgood} (Theorem~\ref{G-O_TH1} below).